Fichet History, Family Crest & Coats of Arms

 The surname Fichet was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this very distinguished family has held a family seat since ancient times.

-Important Dates for the Fichet family
+Early History of the Fichet family

 This web page shows only a small excerpt of our Fichet research.
 Another 208 words (15 lines of text) covering the years 1382, 1398, 1429, 1625, 1637, 1721 and 1600 are included under the topic Early Fichet History in all our PDF Extended History products and printed products wherever possible.